“Ordinary riches can be stolen, real riches cannot. In your soul are infinitely precious things that cannot be taken away from you.” —Oscar Wilde

 8. Don’t compromise your integrity or your values.

 10. Take responsibility for your life.
 Your success rides solely on your shoulders; be thankful for this opportunity and refuse to see it as a burden.
-The success is possible, the contentment is attainable, as long you grasp the reins of responsibility and you are determined to lean forward and do the work, standing up for yourself along the way.
+The success is possible, the contentment is attainable, as long as you grasp the reins of responsibility and are determined to lean forward and do the work, standing up for yourself along the way.

 By definition, self-worth is one’s worth as a person, as perceived by oneself.
-Some of us are blessed to grow up in a family that while instilling a strong work ethic, also validated everyone’s feelings, value and potential.
+Some of us are fortunate to grow up in a family that while instilling a strong work ethic, also validated everyone’s feelings, value and potential.
 And sadly, some people did not have this type of childhood.
-The good news is, we all can have the self-worth we seek because it is within us.
+The good news is, we all can have the self-worth we seek because it is already within us.
 It resides in first, taking our lives back, making sound decisions in who we surround ourselves with, and then by standing strong in what we know, and always choosing to learn and grow.